SEXUAL MISCONDUCT POLICY

 Although the University will endeavor to maintain the confidentiality of Sexual Misconduct complaints and proceedings in accordance with this policy, it cannot prevent the further dissemination of information by individuals to whom such information was disclosed.
 Moreover, any response by the University may be hindered to the extent the complainant wishes to remain anonymous.

 Harassment Policy and Sexual Misconduct

 Violations of the Hofstra University Harassment Policy based on sex or gender are also violations of the Sexual Misconduct Policy.
 Complaints made against students under the Hofstra University Harassment Policy will be handled pursuant to the procedures set forth in this Sexual Misconduct Policy.
-For Sexual Misconduct complaints against a faculty or staff member, or other non-student, consult the procedures set forth in the Harassment Policy, available at http://www.hofstra.edu/pdf/faculty/senate/senate_fps_43.pdf.
+For Sexual Misconduct complaints made by any member of the University community (including students) against a faculty or staff member, or other non-student, consult the procedures set forth in the Harassment Policy, available here.

 New York State Law

 Rape, sexual abuse, and other sex offenses are serious crimes under New York state law.
 Rape is committed when any person engages in sexual intercourse without consent by using forcible compulsion; or where the victim is physically, mentally, or legally incapable of giving consent.
 Other sex offenses under New York state law include engaging in oral or anal sexual conduct without consent, and certain nonconsensual touching of the sexual or other intimate parts of another person.
 Criminal penalties in New York for all such acts vary according to the circumstances, but can include prison sentences of up to 25 years.
 See also Code of Community Standards, Violation of New York State Law, and Reporting Violations for more information.